OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/steering-slides.md

 ## Results of intern financial evaluation

 - Received feedback from most partners except from: USTAN, Logilab, Oxford

-- All partners seem to have best practice
+- All partners seem to have best practices

-- Expenses months 1-9
+- Expenses months 1-9:
-    - Pre-financing month 1= 2 134 754,45 Euros
+    - Pre-financing month 1 = 2 134 754,45€
-    - Funds spent month 9= 441 756,08 Euros (without USTAN, Logilab, UOXF + some personnel costs)
+    - Funds spent month 9 = 441 756,08€

+      + USTAN + Logilab + UOXF + some personnel costs
-     - Percentage of money spent at 9 months: 20,69%
+    - Percentage of money spent: 20,69%

 ---